 For more details and directions, see UBC Robson Square's Directions page.

 If you need to make hotel reservations, we recommend the following hotels.
-Each hotel is within 5-10min walking distance to the course venue and provides convenient access to transportation and 'Canada Line' rapid transit to/from Vancouver International Airport.
+Each hotel is within a 5-15 minute walking distance of the course venue and provides convenient access to transportation and 'Canada Line' rapid transit to/from Vancouver International Airport.

 When making reservations make sure to ask for the "InfoMine corporate rate".

 - Executive Hotel Le Soleil, named by Resorts & Great Hotels Magazine as "One of the Top 100 Hotels in the World," has been recipient of the American Automobile Association's (AAA) 4-Diamond rating since its opening.
 Executive Hotel Le Soleil differentiates itself with a unique mixture of stylish sophistication and old world elegance.
 Featuring 119 luxury boutique lodging accommodations, it is conveniently located across the street from the InfoMine/EduMine offices.
 Experience Copper Chimney restaurant's award winning chefs and enter into an exotic world of Indian fusion food.

 The Hotel Le Soleil website link is: http://www.hotellesoleil.com

 - Metropolitan Hotel Vancouver: make yourself at home in one of the Metropolitan Hotel's 197 elegantly appointed guestrooms and suites.
 Enjoy the Metropolitan's 24-hour Business Center; fully-equipped Health Club with indoor pool, whirlpool, sauna, and squash court; and the Diva at the Met restaurant, a AAA 4-Diamond rated restaurant featuring Vancouver's finest cuisine, celebrated Chef's table, and distinguished wine cellar.
 The Metropolitan has received a "4 Green Keys" rating through the Green Key Eco-Rating Program.